The Best Exercise for Depression

 Tip: Know what your GFR (glomerular filtration rate) is and drink at least 2 liters of water a day for kidney health.

-How the Deadlift Saved My Life
+How the Deadlift Changed My Life

 It is true that popping a pill is a lot easier than doing exercise for depression, but look at how exercise could help you (as it helped me):